nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any mainstream OS as long as it has Java 11 or above installed.
-2. Should be able to hold up to 200 students without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 100 students.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The system should respond within 1 second.
+4. The system should respond within two seconds.

-*{More to be added}*
+5. The system must perform without failure in 95 percent of use cases.
+6. The date time format must be as follows:
+   YYYY-MM-DDTHH:mm:SS where T is the separator between date and time.

 ### Glossary